-Infrastructure and community assets - depreciated historic cost less The City Council does not charge depreciation in the year of acquisition. but does charge a full year's depreciation in the year of disposal.
+Infrastructure, communal building areas - depreciated historic cost The City Council does not charge depreciation in the year of acquisition. but does charge a full year's depreciation in the year of disposal.
 The general principle being that the value of assets is allocated to services over the periods expected to benefit from their use.